-- You gain access to some unique tools like the option to sign in with your cell phone and password auditing.
+- You gain access to some unique tools like the option to sign in with your cell phone and audit your website.

-- The comment spam filter removes the need to install a separate plugin for this.
+- The comment spam filter removes the need to install a separate plugin.

-Best Features of All In One WP Security & Firewall
+Features That Make All In One WP Security & Firewall a Great Choice:

-- The WordPress security plugin has a blacklist tool where you can set certain requirements to block a user.
+- The WordPress security plugin has a blocklist tool where you can set specific requirements to block a user.

 - You can backup .htaccess and .wp-config files.
 There’s also a tool to restore them if anything goes wrong.

-- The plugin shows one graph to specify how strong your website is and a graph that designates points to certain areas of your site.
+- The plugin shows one graph to specify how strong your website is and another graph that points to particular problem areas of your site.
 It’s one of the best features for the average user to visualize what’s going on with the security of a site.

 - The plugin is free without any upsells along the way.

-The BulletProof Security plugin has both free and premium versions.
-The paid option sells for a one-time payment of $69.95 and is actively developed, updated, and probably contains more features than most of the other security plugins on the market.
-They provide a 30-day money back guarantee, and you receive features for quarantines, email alerting, anti-spam, auto-restore, and more.
+The BulletProof Security plugin is actively developed, updated, and seems to contain more features than most other security plugins on the market.
+You receive features for quarantines, email alerting, anti-spam, auto-restore, and more.

-I’d suggest you try out the free plugin first, since it offers the following tools:
+We suggest you try out the free plugin first since it offers the following tools: